catalyzeio/stratum-docs/console.md

 ---
 title: Secure Console
 category: manage
-summary: Using the Secure Console on Compliant Cloud.
+summary: Using the Secure Console on The Platform.
 ---

 The **Secure Console** offers interactive command-line access to your [environment](/compliant-cloud/articles/concepts/environments)'s [database services](/compliant-cloud/articles/concepts/services#database-services), using the corresponding shell.
 These map out as follows: